EmergenceAI/embodied-drone-agents/README.md

       cd ~/PX4-Autopilot/
       ```
       Setup environment:
+      First, check if setup_gazebo.bash exists by looking through the full PX4-Autopilot directory, as it may be in a different location.
+Check within both ~/PX4-Autopilot/Tools/ and ~/PX4-Autopilot/Tools/simulation/gazebo-classic/ for setup_gazebo.bash.
-      If setup_gazebo.bash doesn't exist, then create it using the following steps:
+      If setup_gazebo.bash exists already, then note the full path where it exists and jump directly to step 'e'.
+If it doesn't exist, then create it using the following steps and skip step 'e':
       ```
       cd ~/PX4-Autopilot/Tools
       nano setup_gazebo.bash